khilnani/chat2speech/README.md

 ## chat2speech

-A chat app that reads aloud chat messages so you do not need to constantly read the chat message log.
+A prototype of a chat app that reads aloud chat messages so you do not need to constantly read the chat message log.
+Prototype = rushed code.

-Built using the Python Flask and Flask Socket IO libraries, Rabbit MQ and Google's Materialize CSS
+Built using the Python Flask and Flask Socket IO libraries, Rabbit MQ, Google's Materialize CSS and some Docker.

 Included links to referenced articles and documentation below.
 Thanks!